Alice C. Linsley

 Based on my kinship research in Genesis, I'd suggest a different scenario, one proposed by Robert Morkot who has written: "It is most likely that there was more than one family group involved in the development of the Kushite state, and that the process was one of mixed military and diplomatic actions cemented by marriage alliances."
 This assessment is consistent with my findings of 3 ruling priestly clans who intermarry.

-Before his death, Piye divided his vast kingdom between his 3 first-born sons, as did Abraham (Gen. 25:6).
-We know that Piye had more than one wife because they are mentioned in his victory stela.
-This means that he likely had multiple first-born sons.
+Before his death, Piye divided his vast kingdom between his 3 first-born sons.
+Piye had more than one wife and they are mentioned in his victory stela.
+This means that he at least two first-born sons.
 Each was given his own territory when he came of age and the three had overlapping reigns.
 This explains the separate capitals.
 Sheba-qo ruled in Thebes, Shebit-qo ruled in Napata, and Tahar-qo (shown above) ruled in Memphis.

-3. The Assyrians captured Memphis on 11 July 671.
-Tahar-qo escaped, but his one of his brothers and his son were taken captive.
+The Assyrians captured Memphis on 11 July 671.
+Tahar-qo escaped, but one of his brothers and his son were taken captive.

-6. Elephantine stands at the border between Egypt and Nubia/Sudan.
+Elephantine stands at the border between Egypt and Nubia/Sudan.
 It was known to the ancient Egyptians as Yebu which is the linguistic equivalent of Jebu according to THE DIPLOMATISTS HANDBOOK FOR AFRICA by Count Charles Kinsky.
 This links Elephantine with the Jebusites who controlled the major water systems in what is today Nigeria.
 They also held Jebu/Jerusalem during under the rule of Melchizedek and until the time of Solomon.